hekima/hekima.github.io/_posts/2015-05-19-gladiator-features.md

   - features
   - gladiator
   - mvp
   - The manual task that became a script.
 The script that became a feature.
-The feature that defied a market.
+The feature that defined a product.
 author: Daniel Galinkin
 authurl: https://plus.google.com/+DanielGalinkin
 ---